American reporter questioned members of Congress about “North Stream” explosion, saddened by Western mainstream media’s loss of voice – Chinadaily.com.cn-breakinglatest.news-Breaking Latest News

 The “North Stream” natural gas pipeline crosses the Baltic Sea and directly connects Russia and Germany.
 It is the main pipeline for Russia to transport natural gas to Europe, and has always been regarded as a “thorn in the eye” by the United States.
 In fact, Biden and his two previous US presidents both promoted their own natural gas to Europe, and also obstructed or destroyed the construction and operation of “North Stream” by issuing warnings to Europe and imposing sanctions on related companies.

 The idea of building the “Beixi-1” pipeline began to brew as early as 1995.
-Initially, during the process of proposing and negotiating the idea of the “North Stream” pipeline, the United States focused on oil rather than natural gas in the energy field, and did not seem to have expressed too much attention to this project.
+Initially, during the process of proposing and negotiating the idea of the “North Stream” pipeline, the United States focused on oil instead of natural gas in the energy field, and it did not seem to have expressed too much attention to this project.

 After a long initial stage, the construction of the “Beixi-1” pipeline started in 2010 and was completed and put into use the following year.
 Under normal circumstances, it provides about 55 billion cubic meters of natural gas to Germany and other European countries every year.